xaprb/story/exampleSite/content/slides/adirondack/index.md

 - All their equipment and instruments are alive.

 ---
+class: fit-h1
+# This Slide Has A Very Long Multi-Line Heading That Has Been Shrunk

+The `fit-h1` slide class will automatically shrink the first H1 heading until it fits on a single line.

+This doesn't work (yet?) on title slides with the `shelf` class.

+---
 # Adirondack’s Slide Classes

 This slideshow mostly uses Apron’s slide classes.
 Adirondack provides some